-Covid 19 & Election 2020:
+Covid-19 & Election 2020:

-Ghana will be going to the polls on 7th December 2020 to elect a new president and members of parliament all things being equal.
-The stakes are high with political parties gearing up to wrestle for power come December 2020.
-Covid 19's negative impact on Ghana's 2020 General Elections cannot be overemphasized, although all factions seem to have agreed that the elections must come off whatever be the case.
-Ghana's Independent Electoral Commission (EC) has also assured electorates of instituting the strictest of protocols to ensure the nonspread of the virus during the exercise.
-However, a thorny issue that was raging on even before the country recorded its first cases of Covid 19 on 23rd

-March, was the the EC's uncompromising resolve to compile a new voters' register.
-Whilst the opposers of this exercise raised concerns initially about legitimacy and timing for a new register (the case is currently being settled in the Supreme Court of the land), Covid 19 has now brought an even scarier situation which leaves more people concerned about getting registered or not.
+Ghana will be going to the polls on 7th December 2020 to elect a new president and Members of Parliament,.
+The stakes are high, with political parties gearing up to wrestle for power.
+Covid-19's negative impact on Ghana's 2020 General Elections cannot be overemphasized. although all factions seem to have agreed that the elections must come off whatever be the case.
+Ghana's Independent Electoral Commission (EC) has also assured electorates it will institute the strictest of protocols to ensure the non-spread of the virus during this exercise.
+However, a thorny issue that was raging on even before the country recorded its first cases of Covid-19 on 23rd March. is the EC's uncompromising resolve to compile a new voters' register.
+Whilst the opposers of this exercise raised concerns initially about legitimacy and timing of a new register (the case is currently being settled in the Supreme Court of the land), Covid-19 has now introduced an even more uncertain situation. leaving people concerned about whether or not they will get registered.